Bird bath: Design and construction

+Ornaments and sculptures

 The traditional bird bath is made of molded concrete or glazed terra cotta formed in two pieces: the bowl and the pedestal.
 The bowl has an indentation or socket in the base which allows it to fit on the pedestal.
 The pedestal is typically about one meter tall.
 Both bowl and pedestal can be clean or decorated with bas-relief.
 Bowls can be pure curved geometry, or have motifs of a shell or pseudo-rocky spring.
 The pedestal can also be a simple silhouette or incorporate decorations.
 Birds seem unconcerned with the aesthetics, with even a shallow plate, pie-tin, or puddle below a slowly dripping water outlet used.

-Bird baths can be made with other types of materials, including glass, metals (e.g., copper), plastics, mosaic tiles, marble, or any other material that can be outdoors and hold water.
-In natural landscape gardens rocks and boulders with natural or stonemason carved basins can fit in unobtrusively.
-Some bird baths use a recirculating pump as part of a fountain or water feature, and can include filters, a float valve-water connection for automatic refilling, or a drip irrigation emitter aimed into the bowl.
-Some use a solar powered pump, floating or submerged, to recirculate the water.
-Birds are attracted to the sight and sound of running water, with integrated or nearby fountains an important element to bring birds to the garden.
+Baths for large birds

+Large birds, such as the Canada goose, also enjoy baths.
+They may be accommodated well by large agricultural sprinklers in a field of stubble.
+Providing such a place for migratory birds, especially in urban and suburban areas devoid of wetlands is an excellent way of encouraging them to frequent an area.

 Bird habitat

 Perch and view needs

-An important feature of a bird bath, which should be considered when designing one, is a place to perch.
+Bird baths require a place for birds to perch.
 The bath should also be shallow enough to avoid the risk of birds drowning.
-A depth of 2" is right for most species.
+A depth of 2” is right for most species.
 This requirement may be fulfilled by making the bowl shallow enough to allow birds to perch in the water.
 For deeper bowls, stones, gravel or rocks can be placed in the center to give birds a place to perch.
 Objects placed in the bird bath bowl should have a texture that makes it easy for birds' talons to hold.
+Birds lacking binocular vision have poor depth perception, and can find a bird bath off-putting if they are unable to judge the water's depth.
+Leaning a stick or flat rock against the bird bath rim as a ramp to allow them gradual access into the water may allay their fear.